lgss/lgss-digital-tech-playbook/outsystems/development.md

 As a rule, static entities should be avoided.

 ## Structures
-Structure naming should contain `Str` as a suffix to avoid clashing with an entity naming.
+Structure naming should contain `Str` as a suffix to avoid clashing with an entity's name.

 Identifier attributes should be renamed from `Id` to `<Entity>Id`